Tax Benefits for Military Personnel

 Time served as a prisoner of war or while missing in action counts as serving time in a combat zone.

 A taxpayer entering the Armed Forces who is unable to pay his taxes because of the military service can receive an extension of 180 days after leaving the military to pay the tax.
-As long as the inability to pay was because of the military service and the tax is paid within the extended period, no interest or penalties will be assessed.
+If the inability to pay was because of the military service and the tax is paid within the extended period, no interest or penalties will be assessed.

 Reservists

-Previous to the 2017 Tax Cuts and Jobs Act (TCJA), travel costs for reservist meetings were deductible according to the usual rules for deducting transportation costs, as miscellaneous itemized deductions subject to the 2% AGI floor, and either the standard mileage rate or the actual expense method were available, but the 2017 TCJA eliminated this deduction.
-However, costs for transportation and lodging, and 50% of the cost of meals incurred by traveling overnight to a meeting or training camp located more than 100 miles from home can be deducted as an above-the-line deduction not subject AGI limits and does not have to be itemized.
+Before the 2017 Tax Cuts and Jobs Act (TCJA), travel costs for reservist meetings were deductible according to the usual rules for deducting transportation costs, as miscellaneous itemized deductions subject to the 2% AGI floor, and either the standard mileage rate or the actual expense method were available, but the 2017 TCJA eliminated this deduction.
+However, costs for transportation and lodging, and 50% of the cost of meals incurred by traveling overnight to a meeting or training camp located more than 100 miles from home can be deducted as an above-the-line deduction not subject to AGI limits and need not be itemized.

 Reservists called to active military duty exceeding 179 days can receive distributions, called qualified reservist retirement distributions, from a traditional IRA or from a 401(k) or 403(b) plan without incurring a 10% tax penalty, even if they are younger than 59½.
 The amount distributed can also be re-contributed to a traditional IRA, but not to a 401(k) or 403(b) plan, as a nondeductible contribution within 2 years after active duty ends.